per1234/RcPpm/README.md

 logical levels.
 Signals below 2.7 V are recognized as low.
 If you need a logical level converter, you can refer to the following schematics:
 ![Logical Level Converter](/doc/logical_level_converter.jpg)

 R1 1 ..
 3 K

 R2 1 ..
 3 K

 R3 1 ..
-3 K (it is used to protect T1 and the microcontroller if you configure the port for output) This level convertor inverts the signal.
-It accepts low input below 0.5 V and high input of 1 ..
+3 K (it is used to protect T1 and the microcontroller if you configure the port for output)

+This level convertor inverts the signal.
+It accepts low input of 0 ..
+0.5 V and high input of 1 ..
 5 V.

 # License